Configure your Yammer network

 Set the Yammer network name

-In Office 365 Yammer networks, the name in the Office 365 company profile overrides the Network name setting in Yammer.
-To change the Office 365 company profile settings, see Change your organization's address, technical contact, and more
+In Microsoft 365 or Office 365 Yammer networks, the name in the Microsoft 365 or Office 365 company profile overrides the Network name setting in Yammer.
+To change the company profile settings, see Change your organization's address, technical contact, and more

 On the Configuration page, in the Basics section, specify the following:

 Network name: This is the friendly name of your network that is used in the Yammer header.
-Note that this name is overwritten by the name used in the Office 365 company profile.
+This name is overwritten by the name used in the Microsoft 365 or Office 365 company profile.

 Message prompt: This prompt is visible at the top of each Yammer group page, under Update.